The Barun valley – Danda Kharka

 Entrance, Makalu Barun National Park, Seduwa

 Let’s now turn our attention to the mountain which lends its name to this national park, Mt Makalu.
 At an altitude of 8485 m, it is the fifth highest mountain in the world.
 It is part of a section of The Himalayas known as the Mahalangur Himal.
-This section also includes Mt Everest, Lhotse, and Cho Oyu.
+This section also includes Mt Everest, Lhotse and Cho Oyu.
 Many other peaks in this area are at or above 7000 m.
 It lies 19 km south-east of Mt Everest on the Tibet-Nepal border.

-Mt Makalu, from Kauma La (3603 m)
+Mt Makalu, from Khongma La (3603 m)

-Despite lying so close to Mt Everest, Makalu receives much less attention from climbers.
+Despite lying so close to Mt Everest, Makalu receives much less attention from the climbers or trekkers.
 Sights of long queues extending up to the summit of Mt Everest are common nowadays.
 Climbs to Makalu are rare.
 The first climb was attempted by an American team led by Riley Keeganin 1954.
 It was called the California Himalayan expedition.
 It was attempted via South-East ridge, but was forced to retreat from 7100 m when they encountered with storms.
 Another team from New Zealand including Sir Edmund Hillary also attempted it during the same season (i.e. the spring of 1954), but were deterred by illness and injuries.
-Finally, on May 15, 1955, Lionel Terray and Jean Couzy reached the summit.
+Finally, on 15th May, 1955, Lionel Terray and Jean Couzy reached the summit.
 They were part of a French expedition team led by Jean Franco.
 Like Mt Annapurna, it was a French team, who tasted the first success on Makalu.
 The next two days saw three and four members of the expedition team summit the peak respectively.
 It was a major achievement at that time.
 Most of the expedition team members ended up summiting.
 This was unusual in those days.
 Typically, at most one or two members would summit.
 The rest of the team provided logistical and infrastructural support.
 This was done via the North face and the North-East ridge.
 In 2009, an Italian named Simone Moro accomplished the first winter ascent.
 He was joined by a Kazakh mountaineer named Denis Urubko.
 Before that, in 2006, the French mountaineer Jean-Christophe Lafaille disappeared.
 He was on the slopes of Makalu attempting a winter ascent.
 In 2022, Adrian Ballinger made the first ski descent.
 He skied from 15 m below the summit to the foot of the glacier.

-We had our sights trained on this region from a very early phase but we couldn’t venture out because of its remoteness.
+We had our sights trained on this region from a very early phase.
+Still, we couldn’t venture out because of its remoteness.
 We scoured the internet for itineraries.
-We found many, but none were less than three weeks long.
+We found many, but none were less than three weeks.
 This included a flight from Kathmandu to Tumlingtar.
 In the past, just reaching the starting point of the trek required at least 2-3 days.
 This was even after the flight from Tumlingtar.
 The duration proved to be a deterrent.
 It kept us at bay.
 We turned our attention to other areas of Nepal.
 After ticking off Everest, Annapurna, and Manaslu areas over the last nine years, we returned our focus to this area.
 By this time the road reach had extended further.
 This extension allowed us to fit the schedule to a window of two weeks.
 Now, reaching Seduwa, the starting point, is possible in a single day.
 This is achieved with a 30 minutes flight from Kathmandu to Tumlingtar, followed by a 7 hour drive.

 Conversations started with our friends and Raju Gurung, our guide from Everest base camp and Annapurna base camp treks.
 Raju became a close friend of ours from these two treks.
 We wanted him to join us as a guide on this venture.
 After exchanging ideas, we fixed the itinerary.
 We made advance payments to Raju.
 These payments were for making arrangements for porters.
 They also covered advance lodge bookings and, most importantly, the flight bookings for Kathmandu to Tumlingtar and back.
 As per plan, we were to reach Kathmandu on 18th October.
 We would reach Tumlingtar on the 19th and arrive at Seduwa the same day.
 Successive nights would see us stay at Tashigaon, Khongma, Dobato, Yangle Kharka, Merek to finally reach at Makalu base camp.
 On our way down, we were to stay at Yangle Kharka, Khongma and Tashigaon.
 The last day would need us to trek to Seduwa, followed by a drive down to Tumlingtar.
 The itinerary looked good overall.
-Only one day raised concerns.
+Only one day raised doubts in my mind.
 It was the day we were supposed to get down from Yangle Kharka to Khongma.
 On the way up, the trek from Khongma to Dobato was 14 km long.
 It required crossing four different mountain passes, including the famous Shipton La (4170 m).
 This involved gaining elevation only to lose it.
 The final gain of height to Dobato was just about 100 m.
 After Dobato, it is about 12 km to Yangle Kharka.
 So, it involves descending a total of 26 km from Yangle Kharka to Khongma.
-This descent happens in a single day.
+This descent was supposed to happen in a single day.
 The stretch from Yangle to Dobato is mainly descent.
 Thus, it should take less time than ascent.
 The rest of the section was similar while going up.
 It would involve crossing the same set of passes.
-All these factors combined gave me a feeling of a challenge.
+All these factors joined, gave me a feeling of a challenge.
 I felt it was going to be difficult with tired legs during our descent.
 It seemed almost impossible.
 I asked Raju the same question.
 He seemed okay with it.
 It seems most of the standard itineraries suggest that.
 I agreed to it at that time with crossed fingers.
 It’s another story that much of this itinerary went for a toss due to a multitude of reasons.
 Another cause of concern was the stay at Dobato.
 It had a single tea house.
 All texts on the internet suggested booking it in advance.
 This would avoid hassles after a long crossover across four mountain passes from Khongma.
 I often reminded Raju to make sure booking at that place.
 He assured us that everything was sorted.
 He had already informed local porters from that area to arrange for advance bookings.
 Apparently, there wasn’t any cause to worry (well, apparently).

 Seduwa